sm2302/a1-grp-matlab-power-of-2-2-n/README.md

                        0 2 0 2 0], 'same');
 ```

-.. is similar to `stepHex.m` with the exception that red cells increment 2 to their neighbouring cells' N value.
+.. is similar to `stepHex.m` with the exception that red cells increment 2 to their neighbouring cells' N value and blue cells 1.

 ##### Next Cell State Computation
 <sup>[Back to list of contents](#contents)</sup>